Rating

 Performances

-Royal Albert Hall hosts one of the world’s largests festivals of Western classical music – the Proms.
-The hall has also played host to a number of well-known pop artists throughout the last several decades, including The Beatles, The Rolling Stones, Abba and Meat Loaf.
-But the Royal Albert Hall isn't just a music venue: over the years it has been used for events such as ice skating, tennis and even sumo wrestling.
+Royal Albert Hall hosts one of the world’s largest festivals of Western classical music – the Proms.
+The hall has also played host to a number of well-known pop artists throughout the last several decades, including The Beatles, The Rolling Stones, ABBA and Meat Loaf.
+But the Royal Albert Hall isn’t just a music venue: over the years it has been used for events such as ice skating, tennis and even sumo wrestling.